Borrower Services: Electronic Reserves

 Procedures for faculty submitting E-Reserves to the Library are online at: http://library.montclair.edu/services/bboard_eReserves.pdf Please initiate the process of requesting items for Reserves by completing and submitting the Reserves Request Form.
 The print version of the Form is available at the Access Services Desk.
 Select the following link for the online E-Reserves Request Form.

 Submit the Reserves Request Form and materials at least two (2) weeks before the assigned reading date to ensure that items are available when needed by the students.
 Materials will be processed in the order in which they are received.
 Additional items can be submitted throughout the semester.

 Adhere to the University’s Copyright and Duplication Policy when submitting items for E-Reserves.

 All Reserves will be removed at the end of each semester unless otherwise arranged with the Access Services Department in advance.

 Only Montclair State University students and faculty can access materials in the MSU Electronic Reserves collections.

 Using Electronic Reserves

 Students must be registered in the Library’s circulation system to borrow items from the E-Reserves.
-All E-Reserves material are available online in either the BlackBoard or Canvas course management system and can be located by course number and/or instructor name.
+All E-Reserves material are available online in the Canvas course management system and can be located by course number and/or instructor name.